sizemore0125/pycramer/README.md

 - **K**: Gives the upper value up to which the integral for the calculation of the distribution function out of the characteristic function (Gurlands formula) is evaluated.
 The default ist 160.
 Careful: When increasing `K` it is necessary to increase `max_m` as well since the resolution of the points where the distribution function is calculated is `2π/K`.
 Thus, if just `K` is increased the maximum value, where the distribution function is calculated is lower.
 When using Monte-Carlo-bootstrap methods, this variable is unused.

 - **random_state**: Optional seed or random generator for reproducibility.
 When using Monte-Carlo-bootstrap methods, this controls the random draws unless explicit resamples are supplied.
+- **workers**: Optional positive integer limiting the number of native worker threads used for bootstrap acceleration.
+Defaults to the detected core count.

 - **resamples**: Optional index matrix providing explicit bootstrap or permutation resamples.
 When supplied, `replicates` and `random_state` are ignored.